wirshingh/mitos-hydra-loop/README.md

 3. Genetic Code

+    GENCODE="Enter numberical digit"

-    After the mitos command flag -c enter the number of the genetic code that will be used for annotation.
-5 (Invertebrate Mitochondrial) is set as default.
+   Enter the number of the genetic code that will be used for annotation (see list below).
+    The number 5 (Invertebrate Mitochondrial) is set as default.

 Genetic codes: